Landscapes-Reimagined/Issues-and-Suggestions/README.md

 # Overview
 This repository is the official hub for:
 - Landscapes Reimagined modpacks
-- Connected/maintained mods
+- Connected and maintained mods
 - Discord server feedback

+Use this repository to report problems or propose ideas that improve the experience.

 ---

 # When to Create an Issue
-Use this repository when encountering:
+Submit an issue when you encounter:
 - Gameplay or technical bugs
 - Crashes
 - Recipe, texture, or quest problems
 - Mod-specific issues
 - Worldgen or progression inconsistencies

-For ideas or improvements, submit a **suggestion** instead.
+If you have an idea or enhancement, submit a **<span style="color:#1F6FEB; font-weight:600;">Suggestion</span>** instead.

 ---

 # Submitting an Issue or Suggestion
-Click **New Issue** and select the appropriate form:
+Click **New Issue** and select the appropriate form based on what you're reporting.

+---

 ## Modpack Issue
-Report problems affecting an entire modpack.
+Use this form to report problems affecting an entire modpack.
+This falls under **<span style="color:#D73A4A; font-weight:600;">Bug</span>** reports.

 You will select:
 - Project
 - Issue subtype